 - Self-harm, suicidal thoughts, or suicide attempts

-Survivors often struggle with coming to terms with the fact that someone they trusted so deeply betrayed and harmed them.
+Survivors often struggle with coming to terms with the fact that someone they trusted harmed them.
 They may doubt their own perceptions, memories, and judgment.
-The psychological manipulation and gaslighting that frequently accompany therapist abuse can leave survivors feeling disoriented, confused, and unsure of what is real.
+In cases where the therapist engages in psychological manipulation and gaslighting, it can leave survivors feeling disoriented, confused, and unsure of what is real.

 Your Fight Is Our Fight

-Therapist Abuse Can Lead to Trust Issues and Relationship Challenges
+Therapist Sexual Abuse Can Lead to Trust Issues and Relationship Challenges

-Given the profound violation of trust, boundaries, and the therapy relationship involved in therapist abuse, it’s not surprising that many survivors develop severe and chronic difficulties with trust and relationships.
+Given the profound violation of trust and boundaries, some survivors can develop severe and chronic difficulties with trust and relationships.
 They may struggle to open up to and rely on others, even friends, family, and future therapists.
 This fear of vulnerability and reliance on others can lead to isolation and loneliness.

 Fears of betrayal, exploitation, and re-victimization can make it very hard to establish and maintain close relationships.
 Some survivors develop a deep distrust and wariness towards all authority figures, particularly those in helping professions.
 This distrust can prevent survivors from seeking necessary help and support.

 Conversely, some survivors may have difficulty setting appropriate boundaries, standing up for themselves, or ending unhealthy relationships due to the abuse distorting their understanding of acceptable behavior.
-Dynamics of submission, compliance, and self-silencing learned in the abusive therapy relationship can carry over into other relationships.
+Dynamics of submission, compliance, and self-silencing can carry over into relationships.
 Survivors may find themselves in a pattern of unhealthy or even abusive relationships.

 Physical Health Consequences of Therapist Abuse

-The impact of therapist abuse goes beyond just mental health.
-You can have serious physical health consequences as well.
+There can be serious long-term physical health consequences as well.
 Chronic stress, anxiety, and trauma take a heavy toll on the body.
 Individuals who endure abuse are at increased risk of:

 - Headaches, fatigue, muscle tension, digestive issues